 In contrast to the oppressiveness of the Church of the Nativity, the light and airy St Catherine’s Church has achieved fame as the site from which Midnight Mass is broadcast.
 You can reach it via steps from the north of the Church of the Nativity.
 Also, don’t miss The Grotto of the Nativity, the site of the manager where Jesus is believed to have been born, accessible from the south side of the altar.

 - Bethlehem is considered a safe place for tourists to visit.
 However, check the situation in the West Bank before you travel.
-Note that escalations in violence the Gaza Strip does not mean that trips to other Palestinian cities are unsafe.
+Note that escalations in violence the Gaza Strip do not mean that trips to other Palestinian cities are unsafe.

 - The best way to get there is to take bus #21 (blue in colour) from the Arab bus station in Sultan Suliman St., just across from the Old City’s by Damascus Gate.
 The journey takes around 30 – 40 minutes and goes via the village of Beit-Jalla.
 Tourists are supposed to remain on the bus while Palestinians must usually exit the bus and line up outside.
 Although soldiers might enter the bus to check your passport, particularly when heading back into Jerusalem, this is fairly painless.

 - Alternatively, Egged bus #234 leaves from the corner of Sultan Suliman St. and Hanev’im St. But note that the final stop is the main entrance to Bethlehem (checkpoint 300) and you will have to take either a taxi or a Palestinian bus to get inside Bethlehem itself.